madpaddad/db-admin-design-web/README.md

 # What we learn

 We have some basic understanding on component, managing state, and dataflow from api.
+We hope that this small project will help new coder to understand how software work.

 # Getting start: